sieteunoseis/betterbat-public-release/README.md

 ### Jabber Conversion

 Better BAT can convert existing phones into a CSF device.
-Just import a csv file that has a single column named Jabber Convert with the list of phones that need to have a Jabber counterpart.
+Just import a csv file that has a single column named **Jabber Convert** with the list of device names that need to have a Jabber counterpart.
 Better BAT will pull the configuration from the phone and convert to a Jabber desktop device.
 Note: only the first 8 lines will be included and any feature not supported by Jabber will be disregarded.

 <p align="center">
 <img src="https://github.com/sieteunoseis/betterbat-public-releases/blob/master/images/jabberconvert.png" alt="Better BAT screenshot">